11 Steps to Plant a Tree

 After two months, the tree should be sending roots out into the native soil, so water a wider area.
 During dry weather, most new trees will need water at least once a week for the first two years.
 After that, you can begin to water only during severe droughts.
 Mature trees do fine with less frequent, deeper soakings.
 You can learn more from this Grow Green Guide.

-*Instructions: Right click with your mouse to save the image to your computer and include in your neighborhood communications.
-Source the images as follows: Illustrations by Laura Jackson and provided courtesy of City of Austin.
+Tip: To share the images in the post with friends and neighbors, Right-click with your mouse and save the image to your computer.
+Please source the images as follows: Illustrations by Laura Jackson and provided courtesy of City of Austin.